Tutorial: Retrieval-Augmented Generation (RAG)¶

 In general, you have the following tools:

 - Explore better system architectures for your program, e.g. what if we ask the LM to generate search queries for the retriever?
-See this notebook or the STORM pipeline built in DSPy.
+See, e.g., the STORM pipeline built in DSPy.

 - Explore different prompt optimizers or weight optimizers.
 See the Optimizers Docs.